 Finally, there are also significant potential gains to be achieved from the use of advanced video CODECs (AVCs) and variable bit-rate (VBR).
 In the case of AVCs, coding efficiencies of approximately 50%, depending on implementation and content type, can be obtain with H.2641 and/or MPEG-4 Part 102.
 Furthermore, with the recent release of the H.2653 standard in April of 2013, it is possible to achieve a 50% improvement over H.264.
 And the use of VBR promises to result in a capacity efficiency gain of as much as 70% versus CBR4.
-The combined gains from using the above approaches could be very significant.
+The combined gains from using the above approaches for multiple services are even more significant.

-However, these are difficult tools to take advantage on the network since proportionally relatively few legacy set-tops still support AVCs and VBR, especially the latter.
+However, these are difficult tools to take advantage on the network since, proportionally, relatively few legacy set-tops still support all these technical advances, especially H.265.
 These tools will likely enjoy significant support in newer, IP-video based services equipment moving forward.

 But, this approach will require additional capacity on the network.
-This is especially true when considering that the deployment of these advanced video services will result in an additional simulcast of video programs, at least initially, which is expected since its deployment will not at least initially replace the currently deployed services.
+This is especially true when considering that the deployment of these advanced video services will result in an additional simulcast of video programs, at least initially, which is expected since its deployment will not, at least initially, replace the currently deployed service formats.

-Furthermore, ubiquitous support for such devices would require considerable spectrum if the legacy services are maintained for an extended period, as it is expected since legacy devices are and will continue to be deployed.
-Moreover, this increase in simultaneous use of advanced, IP video services while maintaining legacy services will be especially impacting over time as its penetration increases.
+Furthermore, ubiquitous support for such devices would require considerable spectrum if the legacy services are maintained for an extended period, as it is expected since legacy devices are, and likely will, continue to be deployed.
+Moreover, this increase in simultaneous use of the more advanced IP video services while maintaining legacy services will be especially impacting over time as its penetration increases given their narrowcast nature.

-All of the above, coupled with the success experienced by MSOs in recent with business services, will likely require the deployment of IP capacity beyond what can be supported today, requiring the development of tools for increased efficiency in the use of spectrum and/or unlashing of additional spectrum in the HFC network.
+All of the above, coupled with the success experienced by MSOs in recent years with business services, homes security, etc., will likely require the deployment of IP capacity beyond what can be supported today, requiring the development of tools for increased efficiency in the use of spectrum and/or unlashing of additional spectrum in the HFC network.
 The following sections of this paper will enumerate ways in which this can be achieved.